Outcold Solutions - Monitoring Kubernetes, OpenShift and Docker in Splunk

 self.msg = msg

-Another important detail of all logging libraries.
-They all flush the stream after emitting the message.
+Another important detail about all logging libraries: they all flush the stream after emitting the message.
 Python logging module is not an exception.

 msg = self.format(record)